-If you have used reader's theater, partner scripts work in the same way except that they are written for two voices.
-Each set includes a schema builder to get your students thinking about the theme, important vocabulary, response questions for close reading practice, and an extended response where students write about the story theme.
-With each, I typically use them for three days following the schedule below.
+If you have used reader’s theater, partner scripts work in the same way.
+The main difference is that they are written for two voices.
+Each set includes a schema builder to get your students thinking about the theme as well as important vocabulary to preteach prior to reading.
+It also includes response questions for close reading practice and an extended response option where students write about the story theme.
+With each, I typically use them in a three day cycle following the schedule below.

 On the first day, I use the schema builder to build excitement and get students thinking.
 With The Little Lost Tadpole, we discussed what we’d do if we were lost in a mall, at a park, or on a school trip.
 Following this discussion, I preteach the challenging vocabulary.
 With vocabulary, you can work on syllabication, word meaning (of course), part of speech, and usage.
 Finally, I end day one with the first reading of the script.
 It’s important on the first day to monitor reading fluency and decoding strategies as there will be a few words that the students may find challenging.